jsonql-org/jsonql/packages/validator-core/README.md

 This library provide all the core validation functions for couple other libraries.
 Also it has a plugin system, and some commonly use plugins to help with the validation.

+## ValidatorPlugins

+As of version 0.8.0, we move all the plugins related methods into this module.
+And this will be able to share between many different
+`@jsonql/validator` instance to use, instead of every time we init a `ValidatorFactory` and have to load all the plugins again.

+More to come

 ## About the plugin system

 The core library provide function to validate against primitive types and their value.